prisma/prisma/TESTING.md

     - mysql
     - postgresql
     - sqlite
-  - While these tests also test the client itself, they're rather just our base to make sure that basic query engine functionality actually works in the Prisma Client
+  - While these tests also test the client itself, they're rather only a base to make sure that basic query engine functionality actually works in the Prisma Client
   - When you want to test very specific queries for a new feature, you can write a functional test in the `client` package, as that's usually easier

-## So you just got a reproduction for the client

-If the users did their homework and provide a reproduction repository, you usually just want to turn that into an integration test in the `client` package.
-If it's about an ugly error, that could be handled nicer, it should go into `integration/errors`.
-If it's about making sure, that a specific feature works as intended, you can create a new test case in `integration/happy`.

-The `integration/happy/minimal` test is always a good start if you just want to test the JS interface of the client.

-In case you want to test the actually generated client, have a look at the `integration/happy/blog` test as an example.

-## How to trigger artificial panics

-Sometimes it may be useful to trigger a panic in the Rust binaries or libraries used by Prisma under the hood.
-Most of the Rust artifacts are shipped as binaries, whereas `query-engine` is shipped both as a library (by default) and as a binary (on demand).
-To change the default Rust artifacts' type used under the hood, you can set the `PRISMA_CLI_QUERY_ENGINE_TYPE` environment variable to either `library` or `binary`.

-### Setup

-- `mkdir artificial-panics && cd artificial-panics`
-- `npx prisma init --datasource-provider sqlite`

-### Trigger panic in Schema Engine

-- run `FORCE_PANIC_SCHEMA_ENGINE=1 npx prisma migrate dev`

-### Trigger panic in Formatter

-- run `FORCE_PANIC_PRISMA_SCHEMA=1 npx prisma format`

-### Trigger panic in Query Engine - Get DMMF

-- run `FORCE_PANIC_QUERY_ENGINE_GET_DMMF=1 npx prisma validate`

-### Trigger panic in Query Engine - Get Config

-- run `FORCE_PANIC_QUERY_ENGINE_GET_CONFIG=1 npx prisma validate`

-## Functional tests for the client
+## Prisma Client: functional tests

 Functional tests in the client package are testing that all aspects of client and query engine work correctly.
 They strive to be as close as possible to the way client will be used in real project: they generate an actual client, talk to a real database, perform the type checks and generally test the client through its public API.

-### Creating new functional test
+### Creating a new functional test

 To create new test, run following command